Amroha

 Amroha is a city in the state of Uttar Pradesh in India.
-It is located north-west of Moradabad, near the Ganga River.
-It is the administrative headquarters of the Amroha district.
+It is located north-west of Moradabad.
+It is the administrative headquarters of Amroha district.

 Geography

 Amroha is located north-west of Moradabad, near the Sot (सोत) River.
-Being just 130 km away, Amroha's weather is very similar to Delhi.
+Being just 130 km away, Amroha's weather is very similar to Delhi's.
 The city is divided into localities and blocks.
-The climate of the Amroha is similar to other districts of Western Uttar Pradesh situated at the base of Himalaya which becomes hot in summer and dry & cold in winter.
+The climate of Amroha is similar to other districts of Western Uttar Pradesh, situated at the base of the Himalayas, which becomes hot in summer and dry and cold in winter.

 Demographics

 Amroha is a city in Uttar Pradesh.
 As per the 2011 census, Amroha had a population of 198,471.
-Population of children within the age group of 0–6 is 28323 which is 14.27% of total population of Amroha (NPP).
-In Amroha Nagar Palika Parishad, the female sex ratio is of 925 against state average of 912.
-Moreover, child sex ratio in Amroha is around 950 compared to Uttar Pradesh state average of 902.
+Population of children within the age group of 0–6 is 28323 which is 14.27% of the total population of Amroha (NPP).
+In Amroha Nagar Palika Parishad, the female sex ratio is of 925 against the state average of 912.
+Moreover, the child sex ratio in Amroha is around 950 compared to the Uttar Pradesh state average of 902.
 The total number of literates in Amroha was 198,471, which constituted 53.5% of the population with male literacy of 57.2% and female literacy of 49.3%.
 The effective literacy rate of 7+ population of Amroha was 62.4%, of which male literacy rate was 66.7% and female literacy rate was 57.6%.
 The Scheduled Castes and Scheduled Tribes population was 12,039 and 14 respectively.
 Amroha had 33903 households in 2011.